ydahal1/ydahal1/ReadMe.md

-Can a kangaroo jump higher than the Empire State Building?
-Of course.
-The Empire State Building can't jump.
+I was going to learn how to juggle, but I didn't have the balls.

 [
-Wed Mar 18 00:40:02 UTC 2026
+Thu Mar 19 00:40:15 UTC 2026
  ]